 Just remember, if you are following a grain free diet as part of the Auto Immune Protocol (AIP), keep in mind that not all the grain free flours are AIP as you also need to stay away from nuts, seeds, legumes and nightshades like potatoes.
 I added a note next to each product that specifies whether it’s AIP approved or not.

-The Complete Guide To Grain Free Flours:
+The Complete Guide On Grain Free Flour Alternatives:

 Arrowroot Powder: *AIP approved